 “The anguish of not being able to see him in his last moments continues to haunt me."
 Putul is close to tears as she speaks.
 “My husband was made to do this illegal work," she says.
 Putul told him to quit the job when she learnt he had to clean the septic tank from time to time.
 But Chandan had disregarded her, believing he would lose the job if he refused to clean the tank and knowing that it would not be easy to get another job.

 "Those who made him do it must be caught.
 Everyone knows there is fatal gas inside the tanks, yet my husband was asked to go down into it.
 Why?
 Why are only people of my caste employed for cleaning the sewers and gutters?
 There is such a hue and cry about "development" in India, and yet humans are made to clean the shit out of the gutters of malls?
 Why are people still dying inside those sewers?
 I want answers to my question."

 Fortunately, Putul is not alone in her battle for justice.
 She has not succumbed to pressure.
 An IT professional at whose house Putul is employed as a domestic worker helped her file the first information report (FIR) with the police.
-Non-government organisations and the employer of another relative in the mohalla also provided support.
+Non-governmental organisations and the employer of another relative in the

 After months of follow-up, Chandan's employers paid Putul Rs.
-10 lakhs (a Supreme Court judgment of March 27, 2014, recommended Rs.
-10 lakhs as compensation for all those who had died while cleaning sewers/septic tanks since 1993) and assured Putul that she would be given a job.
+10 lakhs.
+(A Supreme Court judgment of March 27, 2014, recommended that amount as compensation for all those who had died while cleaning sewers/septic tanks since 1993.)
+And they assured Putul that she would be given a job.